Last updated on November 10th, 2023

 Strega is made from around 70 herbs and botanicals and its bright yellow color comes from saffron.
 Nowadays, rather than being drunk alone it’s more often used in mixology.
 It is also used to flavor chocolates and in torrone (nougat).

-Good To Know: Strega sponsors one of Italy’s most prestigious literary prizes – the Premio Strega.
+Fun Fact: Strega sponsors one of Italy’s most prestigious literary prizes – the Premio Strega.

 If you frequented cocktail bars or nightclubs in the ‘90s, you’ve definitely seen this distinctive, elegant, slender bottle of yellow liqueur.
 Galliano was created in Tuscany at the end of the 19th century and was named after an Italian army officer and war hero, Giuseppe Galliano.

 As well as anise and juniper, Galliano’s recipe includes lavender, cinnamon, and a distinctive note of vanilla.
 Rather than being drunk alone it’s now mainly used for cocktails, including international favorites like the Harvey Wallbanger, the Golden Cadillac, and the Italian Stinger.

 Another popular Italian after-dinner drink and cocktail base, amaretto is a sweet liqueur with an overwhelming almond flavor.
 It is often known as Amaretto di Saronno (Saronno is the town in Lombardy, northern Italy, where it originated).